 A native of the San Francisco Bay Area, Ben Estabrook specializes in capturing dance on camera.
 He was the director of photography for films that have screened at Cinedans, Dance on Camera, Dance Camera West, Sans Souci, and the San Francisco Dance Film Festival.
 His work has screened internationally in Poland, Cuba, Belgium, Scotland, Chile, Sweden, Hong Kong, and India.

-He is a lecturer at UC Berkeley where he has taught Film Production for Dance and Movement and Video Production for Performance and has given guest lectures on screendance at Stanford University, Young Artist Platform of Dance in Beijing, Southwest University in Chongqing, Mills College, and Brigham Young University.
-He helped to found the San Francisco Dance Film Festival, for which he is the resident workshop instructor.
-In 2015 he attended the first Symposium for Teachers of Screendance led by Doug Rosenberg and Katrina McPherson at the American Dance Festival.
-Additionally, he has participated in dance film workshops with Thierry de Mey (2018 and 2007) and Katrina McPherson (2017 and 2011).
+He is a lecturer at UC Berkeley and has given guest lectures and workshops on screendance at Stanford University, Young Artist Platform of Dance in Beijing, Southwest University in Chongqing, Mills College, and Brigham Young University.
+He helped to found the San Francisco Dance Film Festival, for which he serves as the technical director.
+In 2015 he attended the first Symposium for Teachers of Screendance at the American Dance Festival.
+Additionally, he has participated in dance film workshops with Thierry de Mey and Katrina McPherson.